wandbleed9-blip/GRC-Portfolio/README.md

 ## Why GRC?

 My years as a SHEQ advisor have given me hands-on experience with the core discipline GRC is built on: auditing against a standard, identifying gaps, assessing risk, and writing controls that people actually follow.
-I currently hold a NEBOSH General Certificate and an ISO 9001 auditor certification, and I'm applying that same audit-and-control mindset to information security — currently studying Google's Cybersecurity Certificate and building hands-on experience with GRC tooling with my lab.
+I currently hold a NEBOSH General Certificate and an ISO 9001 auditor certification, and I'm applying that same audit and control mindset to information security.
+Building hands-on experience with a home lab, a GRC risk register for my current assets.

 The overlap is closer than it looks: